Til7701/nonel/README.md

 # Known TODOs

+- rename this repo to something like: javafx-native-image-sample
 - avoid second pom (maybe remove graalvm usage?)
 - build with specific types (use maven profiles for os specific build?)
 - `XSetErrorHandler() called with a GDK error trap pushed.
 Don't do that.` when running on linux